 If you fail to complete 60% of your courses, your financial aid will be recalculated and you may owe Northland Community and Technical College a balance that is payable immediately.
 Loan repayment may begin earlier.

 You can apply anytime after January 1 or once previous year’s taxes have been filed.
 If you are applying for the current school year, you need to have the FAFSA done before the last day of attendance for that school year.
 Example: If you are coming fall and spring, you need it done before last day of spring semester.

 Federal school code for both Northland campuses is: 002385.
 (FAFSA will display address as Thief River Falls, but this is the same code used for the East Grand Forks campus.)

-Go to www.fafsa.gov and enter your information.
-On the bottom of the next page, click on “Make FAFSA Corrections".
+Go to www.fafsa.gov and login with your FSA ID and password.
+Towards the bottom of the next page, click on "Make FAFSA Corrections".
 Go the school tab and update the school code.